Nuage21/CodeWin/README.md

 # CodeWin

 CodeWin is an e-learning desktop app written in Java(FX), Python and MySQL.
-Courses are represented by a hierarchy of JSON files holding courses and questions presented with a specific (CodeWin's) Markdown syntax.
+Courses and Questions are represented by a hierarchy of JSON files and are presented inside by a specific (CodeWin's) Markdown syntax.

 CodeWin provides **The Rules of The Road** in *english* and *french* as a default course.